Table of Contents:

 Your brand identity is the visual representation of your company.
 It’s how people perceive you and your products.
 If you partner with distributors and retailers to sell your products, you need to make sure they represent your brand the same way that you do.
 You can share brand guideline documents with them and explicitly mention the kind of colors, product images, taglines, logo, social media content, and web copy that they should use for your products.

-Red Points makes the entire process easier with its impersonation removal software that can automatically find and remove fake accounts, apps, websites, and domains to protect your brand identity and reputation.
+Red Points makes the entire brand identity protection process easier with its Brand Abuse Monitoring and Impersonation Removal Software which can automatically find and remove fake accounts, apps, websites, and domains to protect your brand identity and reputation.

 The tool uses bot-powered search to scan the internet 24/7 for any kind of brand impersonation.
 It also actively reviews and analyses impersonation, and stops it through automatic enforcement.